 - Signed property sales agreement, followed by original copy of settlement papers within forty-five calendar days of settlement.

-“Any one of the following eight items constitutes acceptable forms of proof of residency: a deed, a lease, current utility bill, current credit card bill, property tax bill, vehicle registration, driver’s license, DOT identification card, shelter placement or residency letters are accepted for homeless students
+“Any one of the following items constitutes acceptable forms of proof of residency: a deed, a lease, current utility bill, current credit card bill, property tax bill, vehicle registration, driver’s license, DOT identification card, shelter placement or residency letters are accepted for homeless students

 - Immunization records: